 Are you concerned because your corn snake isn’t eating?
 Do you want to make sure your corn snake is eating enough?

 You may wonder: How long can a corn snake go without eating?

 A corn snake can go for 2-3 months without eating.
-This is when they’re in brumation, but typically, adult corn snakes can go up to 2 weeks without eating, and baby corn snakes should only go one week without eating.
+This is when they’re in brumation, but adult corn snakes typically go up to 2 weeks without eating, and baby corn snakes should only go one week without eating.

 How Long Can A Corn Snake Go Without Food?

 Adults only need to be fed every 7-10 days.

-But if they are near their next eating time, and they started to shed, they may wait until as late as 14 days.
+But if they are near their next eating time and start to shed, they may wait until as late as 14 days.